Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 token contract won't allow the exchange to transfer tokens belonging to someone other than the exchange itself.

-Instead, the ZRC-2 defines a field ``allowances``, which a user who owns tokens can use to allow another user partial access to the owner's tokens:
+Instead, the ZRC2 standard defines a field ``allowances``, which a user who owns tokens can use to allow another user partial access to the owner's tokens:

 .. code-block:: ocaml

    field allowances: Map ByStr20 (Map ByStr20 Uint128)

+For instance, if Alice has given Bob an allowance of 100 tokens, then the ``allowances`` map in token contract will have the contain the value ``allowances[<address of Alice>][<address of Bob>] = 100``.
+This allows Bob to spend 100 of Alice's tokens as if they were his own.
+(Alice can of course withdraw the allowance, as long as Bob hasn't yet spent the tokens).

-Before a user places an order, the user should provide the exchange with a token allowance equivalent to the amount that is put up for sale.
+Before a user places an order, the user should provide the exchange with an allowance of the token he wants to sell to cover the order.
 The user can then place the order, and the exchange can check that the allowance is sufficient.
 The exchange then transfers the tokens to its own account for holding until the order is matched.

-Similarly, before a user matches an order, the user should provide the exchange with a token allowance equivalent to the amount that the order placer wants to buy.
+Similarly, before a user matches an order, the user should provide the exchange with an allowance of the token that the order placer wants to buy.
 The user can then match the order, and the exchange can check that the allowance is sufficent.
 The exchange then transfers those tokens to the user who placed the order, and transfers to the matching user the tokens that it transferred to itself when the order was placed.

 In order to check the current allowance that a user has given to the exchange, we will need to specify the ``allowances`` field in the